huplay/demo-gpt-java/README.md

 ## Additional command line parameters ##

 - `path` - Path of the `models` folder (default: `/models`)
-- `maxlength` - Maximum number of generated tokens (default 25)
+- `max` - Maximum number of generated tokens (default: 25)
-- `topk` - Number of possibilities to chose from as next token
+- `topk` - Number of possibilities to chose from as next token (default: 40)

 ## Usage ##